matrix-org/matrix-spec-proposals/specification/intro.rst

   + Publishing user public keys for PKI
   + Mapping of 3PIDs to Matrix IDs

-The end goal of Matrix is to be a ubiquitous messaging layer for synchronising arbitrary data between sets of people, devices and services - be that for instant messages, VoIP call setups, or any other objects that need to be reliably and persistently pushed from A to B in an inter-operable and federated manner.
+The end goal of Matrix is to be a ubiquitous messaging layer for synchronising arbitrary data between sets of people, devices and services - be that for instant messages, VoIP call setups, or any other objects that need to be reliably and persistently pushed from A to B in an interoperable and federated manner.

 Architecture